VivekReddy98/LidarFilter/README.md

         ./LSF.exe {mf} {timeSteps} {N} {D} < example.txt

         Eg: ./LSF.exe mf 5 5 2 < example.txt

+        N: Length of the Sequence Data, D: Number of Previous Scans on which the TMF filter depends on

+        MAX, MIN: Upper and Lower bounds for Range Filter

 2) If you have build using Debug mode, use: